 Versus Evil and Tuatara Games have a surprisingly simple game on their hands.
-The game’s concept is simple, KILL EVERYTHING THAT CRAWLS ON TO YOUR SCREEN!
+Let Them Come concept is simple, KILL EVERYTHING THAT CRAWLS ON TO YOUR SCREEN!
 Now that does sound amazingly simple until you actually play the game and realize it’s one of those “easy to play, hard to master” games.
 These are the games that will suck you in and spit you back out, battered, bruised, and wanting for more punishment because it’s so damn good.

 The graphics in the game are some amazing pixelated color boxes that glow, explode, splatter, ricochet, and more as you hold down the fire button to fend off the horde.
 The background is amazing as you move throughout parts of this I guess spaceship?
 There are corridors that are nothing but solid dreary gray-scale, a reactor room with a hypnotic blue glow, and even an area with a view of space.
 I’m more than sure there are more places to explore as you dive further and further into the waves.